constructicon/construxercise-rus/docs/data/tag-overview.md

 ```

 The `heading` attribute allows to add a heading which will be visually separated from the rest of the content.
+Its value is a list with the same length as the number of cells in each row.
 For instance:

 ```
 table: